PhillCli/tailscale-mtu/README.md

 1. **Download the PowerShell script:**

    - Save the [windows-setup.ps1](https://raw.githubusercontent.com/luizbizzio/tailscale-mtu/main/windows-setup.ps1) file to your computer.
+   *(Tip: If the browser shows the script as plain text, right-click the link and choose "Save link as..." to download it.)*

 2. **Run the script as Administrator:**